dh-notes/dhnotes/pages/border-security.md

     - Sustained but temporary attention at places like the border.
     - Opportunistic agents that target obvious “soft” spots.

-2. Attack vectors, vulnerability analysis.
+2. Attack vectors, threat modeling.
 Understand your vulnerabilities.
 The importance of physical access.
 Virtual is real.
 Thinking about location.
 Cloud vs. local vulnerabilities.
 Hardware, software, vs. social vectors.

 3. Hardening.
 Common strategies.
 Two factor authentication.
 Encryption.

 4. Obfuscation.
 Multiple accounts.
 Separating work from personal, by year, or place.
-Cheap disposable devices.

 5. Operational security and hygiene.
 Security is a practice, not something to be done once.
 Good habits: